liuyuelintop/redux-tutorial/README.md

+# A simple Counter using Redux

-## This is a repo to learn basic Redux Toolkit.
+This repository is designed to learn the basic usage of the Redux Toolkit.

 Learning Materials: